alexravenna/obsidian-notes-tech/!ideas/VS Code Extensions.md

 - Terminal buddy:
 	- idea from ACA workshop: copying lots of CLI commands and setting variables
 	- pane with newly added (or all) envvars
+	- Track envvars starting at a certain point
+	- See Set-Variables.ps1 from https://azure.github.io/aca-dotnet-workshop/